Machito

-Machito (born Francisco Raúl Gutiérrez Grillo, December 3, 1909 – April 15, 1984) was a Latin jazz musician who helped refine Afro-Cuban jazz and create both Cubop and salsa music.
-He was raised in Havana with the singer Graciela, his foster sister.
+Frank Grillo (born Francisco Raúl Gutiérrez Grillo; December 3, 1909 – April 15, 1984) known professionally as Machito (previously as Macho), was a Latin jazz musician who helped refine Afro-Cuban jazz and played a key role in the creation of both Cubop and salsa music.
+He was raised in Havana with his foster sister, the singer Graciela.

 In New York City, Machito formed the Afro-Cubans in 1940, and with Mario Bauzá as musical director, brought together Cuban rhythms and big band arrangements in one group.
 He made numerous recordings from the 1940s to the 1980s, many with Graciela as singer.
 Machito changed to a smaller ensemble format in 1975, touring Europe extensively.
 He brought his son and daughter into the band, and received a Grammy Award in 1983, one year before he died.

 Machito's music had an effect on the careers of many musicians who played in the Afro-Cubans over the years, and on those who were attracted to Latin jazz after hearing him.
-George Shearing, Dizzy Gillespie, Charlie Parker and Stan Kenton credited Machito as an influence.
+George Shearing, Dizzy Gillespie, Charlie Parker, Cab Calloway and Stan Kenton credited Machito as an influence.
 An intersection in East Harlem is named "Machito Square" in his honor.

 Early life

 Machito gave conflicting accounts of his birth.
 He sometimes said he was a native Cuban from Havana.
 Other accounts place his birth in Tampa, Florida, making him an American of Cuban ancestry.
 He may have been born in 1908 in the Jesús María district of Havana or in Tampa, 1909 in the Marianao Beach district of Havana or in Tampa, 1912 in Tampa or Havana, or even 1915 in Havana.

-Regardless of his place of birth, Machito was raised from an early age in the Jesús María district of Havana, where his foster sister Graciela was born August 23, 1915.
+Regardless of his place of birth, Machito was fostered from an early age in the Jesús María district of Havana, where Graciela was born August 23, 1915.
 Her parents raised both of them.
-Young Francisco Raúl Gutiérrez Grillo, the son of a cigar manufacturer, was nicknamed "Macho" as a child because he was the first son born to his parents after they had three daughters.
+Young Francisco Raúl Gutiérrez Grillo, the biological son of a cigar manufacturer, was nicknamed "Macho" as a child because he was the first son born to his parents after they had three daughters.
 In his teens and twenties in Cuba, "Macho" became a professional musician, playing in several ensembles from 1928 to 1937.